Iran–South Korea relations: Early and ancient history

 Korea's and Iran's long-running relationship started with cultural exchanges dating back to the Three Kingdoms of Korea era, more than 1,600 years ago, by the way of the Silk Road.
 A dark blue glass was found in the Cheonma Tomb, one of Silla's royal tombs unearthed in Gyeongju.
 An exotic golden sword was found in Gyerim-ro, a street also located in Gyeongju.
 These are all relics that are presumed to be sent to Silla from ancient Iran through the Silk Road.
 It was only the Goryeo Dynasty during King Hyeongjong's reign when trade with Persia was officially recorded in Korean history.
 In academic circles, it is presumed that both countries had active cultural exchanges during the 7th century Silla era which means the relationship between Korea and Iran began more than 1500 years ago.

-"We have a myth in an ancient Persian book (The Kush Nama) that tells of a Persian prince who went to Silla in the seventh century and got married to a Korean princess, thus forming a royal marriage", Park Geun-hye said during a festival celebrating Iran and Korea's 1,500 years of shared cultural ties.
+An ancient Persian epic poem, the Kush Nama, contains detailed descriptions of Silla.
+During a festival celebrating Iran and Korea's 1,500 years of shared cultural ties, president Park Geun-hye said "We have a myth in an ancient Persian book (the Kush Nama) that tells of a Persian prince who went to Silla in the seventh century and got married to a Korean princess, thus forming a royal marriage".
 She then said, "this is actually quite a good plot for making a film together."
 Her suggestion was received with a lot of applause.

 Other items uncovered during the excavation include a silver bowl engraved with an image of the Persian goddess Anahita; a golden dagger from Persia; clay busts; and figurines portraying Persian merchants.
 Samguk Sagi—the official chronicle of the Three Kingdoms era, compiled in 1145—contains further descriptions of commercial items sold by Persian merchants and widely used in Silla society.
 The influence of Persian culture was profoundly felt in other ways as well, most notably in the fields of music, visual arts, and literature.
 The popularity of Iranian designs in Korea can be seen in the widespread use of pearl-studded roundels and symmetrical, zoomorphic patterns.
-An ancient Persian epic poem, the Kushnameh, contains detailed descriptions of Silla.

 Relations with Imperial Iran

 South Korea and Iran established relations in August 1962.
 The Iranian Embassy in South Korea opened in April 1967.
+In 1977, a street in Seoul was renamed Teheran-ro after Tehran, Iran's capital, while a street in Tehran was renamed Seoul Street, after the South Korean capital.